The Ultimate Apple II Font

 Sabine 10-Bit Text System characters are at 0xE800-0xEBFF in Unicode Latin, Greek, and Cyrillic order, and at 0xEC00-0xEFFF in their original order.
 (These characters are 8x8 rather than 7x8.)

 Other characters are sprinkled throughout the Unicode code space.

 Download the TrueType version of the GS/OS system font, Shaston.
 It comes in four variants for both Shaston 8 and Shaston 16 in both 320x200 (1-by-1 pixel aspect ratio) and 640x200 (1-by-2 pixel aspect ratio) video modes.

-Additional characters have been added to support all of ISO-Latin-1, Windows ANSI, MacRoman, and Latin Extended A. These additional characters have been modeled on the existing characters as much as possible.
+Additional characters have been added to support all of ISO-Latin-1, Windows ANSI, MacRoman, and Latin Extended A. These additional characters have been modeled after the existing characters as much as possible.